 Where To After Your 3 Days In Sapa Itinerary?

 South: Alternatively, you can end back down South towards and past Hanoi.
-Honestly, I recommend taking the train down Vietnam hitting up some of the highlights including seeing Phu Quoc, Imperial City of Hue, Hoi An, snorkel In Nha Trang, see the sand dunes in Mui Ne and the tunnels in Ho Chi Minh.
+Honestly, I recommend taking the train down Vietnam and hitting up some of the highlights including seeing Phu Quoc, Imperial City of Hue, Hoi An, snorkeling In Nha Trang, seeing the sand dunes in Mui Ne, and the tunnels in Ho Chi Minh.
 Vietnam is a huge country and there are so many things to do here!

 Any Questions?
 Let me know in the comments!

 Disclaimer: This post contains affiliate links.
 So, if you click on it and purchase something, I get a small percentage at no extra cost to you.
 As always all opinions are my own and your support is much appreciated.